-Holding Ground – the apex of months of dialogues held through the hosting of the Indigenous Intergenerational Exchange – opens at the Art Gallery of Greater Victoria on July 17, with a Free Public Open House.
+Holding Ground – the apex of months of dialogues held through the hosting of the Indigenous Intergenerational Exchange – opened this summer at the Art Gallery of Greater Victoria.

-The members of the Indigenous Intergenerational Exchange are contributors to social justice and frontline activism in their own communities.
-The group held virtual gatherings bi-weekly from February to May, sharing and exploring cultural teachings, critical understanding, and creative processes within a healing space.
+Members of the Indigenous Intergenerational Exchange are contributors to social justice and frontline activism in their own communities.
+The group held virtual gatherings bi-weekly from February to May, 2021, sharing and exploring cultural teachings, critical understanding, and creative processes within a healing space.

-Through Holding Ground, they will be hosting an open floor for the group to take part in a creative exchange.
-This exhibition offers the viewer an opportunity to look into the continuum of intergenerational Indigenous resistance.
+Through Holding Ground, they offer viewers an opportunity to look into the continuum of intergenerational Indigenous resistance.

 The exhibit is built around a curtain collaboratively made by the group.
 Traditionally these curtains hang in the Big House for ceremony such as Potlatch and act as a liminal space between the physical and spiritual realms.

-“We will be creating a curtain to transform our space at the AGGV.
-This anchor will allow us to create our own microcosm of the universe.
+“We created a curtain to transform our space at the AGGV.
+This anchor allows us to create our own microcosm of the universe.
 Within this we can re-enact the nature of our inter- relationships with each other and to the land.
 In community, each generational role is necessary.
 Isolated we are vulnerable.
 But in formation we have great strength in the diversity of our offerings,” said artist and leader Marika Swan.

-On July 17, the exhibit will open with the curtain in situ to hold space for the participants to share throughout the exhibition.
+The exhibit opened with the curtain in situ to hold space for the participants to share throughout the exhibition.
 Visitors are invited to observe the shifting space as it evolved in the coming months.

 “We hold the space so that what is happening in the now will have a presence,” said Marianne Nicolson.